BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/file-formats.md

 - Adobe Photoshop (`psd`)

 > [!NOTE]
 > PDMPublisher removes formats that are not valid for the source document type.
-Some formats also depend on the selected SOLIDWORKS version and the export capabilities installed on the computer running the task.
+Some formats also depend on the SOLIDWORKS version and export capabilities installed on the computer.
+The task uses its configured SOLIDWORKS version; the add-in uses the currently running version.

 If SOLIDWORKS supports an export format that is not currently listed here, contact Blue Byte Systems and request support for that format: